 Please don’t stare at your RV neighbors while they unsuccessfully back in!

 Backing in can be embarrassing and lead to many arguments; the last thing anyone wants is an audience for that.

 Pro Tip: How to Earn Respect at an RV Park

 #5 Don’t Build a Smoky Campfire in an RV Park

-Camping in nature (National Park, State Park, boondocking) is a perfectly acceptable place to display campfire building skills.
-A smoky campfire at an RV park, however, affects many innocent bystanders.
+Camping in nature (National Park, State Park, boondocking) is a perfectly acceptable place to display campfire-building skills.
+However, a smoky campfire at an RV park affects many innocent bystanders.

-With so many smokeless campfire options, don’t be they guy who smokes-out the RV park.
+With so many smokeless campfire options, don’t be the guy who smokes out the RV park.